rei/rei-cedar-docs/docs/release-notes/fall-2019/README.md

 ### Cedar Component Variables 1.0.0

-Ihe 1.0.0 version of [Cedar Component Variables](https://rei.github.io/rei-cedar-component-variables/#/) has been released which provide a method for using Cedar component styles in environments where the Vue components themselves cannot be used.
+The 1.0.0 version of [Cedar Component Variables](https://rei.github.io/rei-cedar-component-variables/#/) has been released which provide a method for using Cedar component styles in environments where the Vue components themselves cannot be used.

 Component variables are currently exported for a subset of Cedar components (button, link, input, select, checkbox, radio, CTA, and list), and are intended to be used alongside the [Design Tokens](https://rei.github.io/rei-cedar-docs/components/design-tokens/).